 The Summer Before the War – Helen Simonson

 Some of you will remember the charming Major Pettigrew’s Last Stand, which came out in 2010 and was a popular book group read, including with my Radcliffe Reading Group.
 This book was delightful in a different way: it is about a plucky young woman (a penniless orphan, naturally!) who becomes the Latin teacher at a village school in 1914, just before WWI breaks out, and how she interacts with the locals, including the handsome medical student visiting for the summer.
 This is one of my favorite time periods, and in particular, I like reading about how war transformed the people in small villages like this one.
-It's not as funny as Major Pettigrew
+It's not as funny or unusual as Major Pettigrew but just as enjoyable!

 Game of Thrones, #1 – George R.R.
 Martin